HybridDog/we_undo/README.md

 `//redo` redo what was just undone<br/>
 `//show_journal` view what can be undone and redone

+The changes of nodes after invoking /set are compressed to improve memory usage.

 Related issues:
 * https://github.com/Uberi/Minetest-WorldEdit/issues/43
 * https://forum.minetest.net/viewtopic.php?p=296543#p296543